sporto/sporto.github.com/source/_posts/2013-08-18-concurrency-javascript-vs-go.markdown

 	request(baseUrl + '/y', makeValueHandler(defY));
 ```

 I create two deferreds: defX and defY.
 Then I create a promise that is the combination of defX and defY.

-Immediatelly after that I make the first two calls to the server in parallel.
+Immediately after that I make the first two calls to the server in parallel.
 When those to calls are done the deferreds will be resolved and the function `processConcat` will be called with the results (in the correct order).

-The JavaScript code is not complex but is not straighforward either, you still need to jump around when reading the source code to understand exactly what is happening.
+The JavaScript code is not complex but is not completely straightforward either, you still need to scan up and down when reading the source code to understand exactly what is happening.

-The Go Version
+The Go Client
 --------------

-The complete client in (Go is here)[https://gist.github.com/sporto/6258909#file-client-go].
+The complete client in [Go is here]([https://gist.github.com/sporto/6258909#file-client-go).

 The key lines of code are below: